Alexandra has a Ph.D., frequently travels to Venice, and has given multiple scholarly talks on Venice's politics and history.

 If you do have an issue with a gondolier, you can contact the Ente Gondola using this form.
 This website also has the physical address and phone number of the organziation.

 Read More from WanderWisdom

 There is something quite appealing about just being able to walk up to your prearranged, prepaid gondola.
 There is a certain vulgarity in having to negotiate and exchange money on the spot, especially if you are trying to surprise or impress a special someone.
 The problem is that prearranged gondola rides almost always involve some sort of middleman.

 This is the strongest recommendation I will make in this entire article: it is not in your interest to involve a middleman.
-Most gondola ride packages are littered with fine print that sharply reduce the value and enjoyment of a gondola experience.
+Most gondola ride packages are littered with fine print that sharply reduces the value and enjoyment of a gondola experience.

 The low rates?
 They're group rates--you could have up to six people in the boat.

-The official 40 minute ride?
+The official 40-minute ride?
 It becomes 30-35 minutes in most packages.

 Part of a couple?
 Be ready to get taken for a ride of a different and more unpleasant sort.
 Private packages for a couple can start around €65-70 ($75-80) per person, or €140 for a couple.

-You want singing, an atmospheric nighttime ride, the full 40 minutes, or even a little control over your route?
+Do you want singing, an atmospheric nighttime ride, the full 40 minutes, or even a little control over your route?
 Those aren't available in this package--a package that can cost almost double the official rate!

 Just talk to the gondoliers.